5 Best Credit Cards for Credit Scores of 650-700

 2. Capital One® QuicksilverOne® Cash Rewards Credit Card

-This card is another available to those with fair credit -- you have a good chance of qualifying even if your FICO score is just 650 -- that also comes with a rewards program.
+The QuicksilverOne card is a great credit card for people with 650 credit scores, and it also comes with a rewards program.
 You'll earn 1.5% cash back on every purchase you make with this card, so you won't have to worry about keeping track of different purchase categories.